 When such like woes hath rent its little breast.

-In the final stanza the speaker continues describing the ways a bird’s landscape could, and probably will, go bad.
+In these final lines, the speaker continues describing the ways a bird’s landscape could, and probably will, go bad.
 Snakes, which are “known with chill and deadly coil” sit and watch the nests.
 They will “seize the helpless young” whenever they get a chance.
 These deadly “guests” will leave behind them a “houseless home, a ruined nest.”

-In the final two lines of the poem the speaker describes the reaction of the “little warblers” after such an event has taken place.
-They feel pain the same as any other human or non-human animals, and mourn their loss.
+In the final two lines of ‘The Yellowhammer’s Nest’, the speaker describes the reaction of the “little warblers” after such an event has taken place.
+They feel pain the same as any other human or non-human animals and mourn their loss.
 They sing with a “woe” that “rent[s] [their] little breasts.”